Encrypt-S/NavMorph/README.md

 A site for anonymizing crypto currencies via Changelly's crypto exchange system and NavTech's anonymous NavCoin transactions.

+## Requirements

-This project uses nodejs v8.9.0
+This project uses nodejs v8.9.0 and Mongodb.

 ## Code scaffolding

+We use angular cli for creating new components.
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

 ## Run the project